3b1b/manim/docs/source/tutorials/configuration.rst

      -e                    DEPRECATED: USE -qh or --quality h -k                    DEPRECATED: USE -qk or --quality k -r RESOLUTION, --resolution RESOLUTION
                            Resolution, passed as "height,width".
-Overrides any quality flags, if present -n FROM_ANIMATION_NUMBER, --from_animation_number FROM_ANIMATION_NUMBER
+Overrides the -l, -m, -e, and -k flags, if present -n FROM_ANIMATION_NUMBER, --from_animation_number FROM_ANIMATION_NUMBER
                            Start rendering at the specified animation index, instead of the first animation.
 If you pass in two comma separated values, e.g. '3,6', it will end the rendering at the second value